 The nursing education facilities in Hoover Academic Building won't be ready until August, but the George Fox nursing program already is at maximum capacity.
 Forty students began taking nursing classes this spring.
 For hands-on experience, students will use the facilities at a local health and rehabilitation center.
 The first class of nursing students is scheduled to graduate in spring 2008.
-NEWS & INFORMATION hen Crystal Farnsworth finished an in-class assignment last year, she picked up a book and read.
+A few good books Senior Crystal Farnsworth reads 558 books in 365 days hen Crystal Farnsworth finished an in-class assignment last year, she picked up a book and read.
 When she returned to her apartment, she read some more.
 She read in bed.
 She read at meals.
 She read in London and Dublin and Paris.
 All year long, she read and she read and she read.
+In 365 days, Farnsworth read 558 books.
+Total pages: 181,486.